zoxpx/pxdocs/content/reference/CLI/service.md

 ```
 <!-- need to test this full operation to confirm the syntax -->

+{{<info>}}
+To add physical drives, you must place the server in [maintenance mode](#place-portworx-in-maintenance-mode) first.
+{{</info>}}

-To rebalance the storage across the drives, use pxctl service drive rebalance.
+To rebalance the storage across the drives, use the `pxctl service drive rebalance`.
 This is useful after prolonged operation of a node.

-### pxctl service drive show
+## Display drive information

-You can use the `pxctl service drive show` command to display a node's drive information.
+You can use the `pxctl service drive show` command to display drive information on the server:

 ```text
 pxctl service drive show